Landiolol: Mode of action

-Activation of β2 adrenergic receptors contributes to bronchial dilation and acceleration of alveolar fluid clearance in the pulmonary airway system.
-Consequently, a cardio-selective β1-blocker with limited effect on β2-receptor decreases the heart rate without the pulmonary adverse effects in patients with COPD or Asthma.

-Pharmacological stimulation of β2 receptors increases coronary blood flow in healthy humans and in patients with mildly atherosclerotic coronary arteries.
+Activation of β2-adrenergic receptors contributes to bronchial dilation and acceleration of alveolar fluid clearance in the pulmonary airway system.
+Consequently, a cardio-selective β1-blocker with limited effect on β2-receptor decreases the heart rate without the pulmonary adverse effects in patients with COPD or asthma.
+Pharmacological stimulation of β2-receptors increases coronary blood flow in healthy humans and in patients with mildly atherosclerotic coronary arteries.
 Thus, not only does a cardio-selective β1-blocker reduce myocardial oxygen demand during exercise, but it also unveils β2-receptor-mediated coronary exercise hyperemia, while reducing the heart rate selectively.

 Interestingly, landiolol does not possess any sodium and calcium antagonistic properties, which makes it a more suitable cardio-selective β-blocker for patients with heart failure due to its lesser potency for negative inotropy, while offering higher potency for heart rate reduction.
 Contrary to landiolol, exposure to other β-blockers such as esmolol amplifies the re-expression of β-receptors which explains the drug tolerance effect seen during long-term esmolol infusion.
-Long term exposure of cells to betablockers which act as pharmacochaperones will raise the total surface level of β1-adrenergic receptors, resulting in exaggerating responses to endogenous agonists such as catecholamines, if the treatment is suddenly stopped.
-This phenomenon has been described as the betablocker withdrawal rebound.
-However, landiolol lacks appreciable pharmacochaperoning activity, as landiolol can hardly permeate cell membranes due to its large polar surface area.
+Long term exposure of cells to β-blockers which act as pharmacochaperones will raise the total surface level of β1-adrenergic receptors, resulting in exaggerated responses to endogenous agonists such as catecholamines, if the treatment is suddenly stopped.
+This phenomenon has been described as the β-blocker withdrawal rebound.
+However, landiolol lacks appreciable pharmacochaperoning activity as landiolol can hardly permeate cell membranes due to its large polar surface area.

 Biotransformation

-Landiolol is metabolised via hydrolysis of the ester moiety.
-In vitro and in vivo data suggest that landiolol is mainly metabolised in the plasma by pseudocholinesterases and carboxylesterases.
-Hydrolysis releases a ketal (the alcoholic component) that is further cleaved to yield glycerol and acetone, and the carboxylic acid component (metabolite M1), which subsequently undergoes beta-oxidation to form metabolite M2 (a substituted benzoic acid).
-The beta-1-adrenoreceptor blocking activity of landiolol metabolites M1 and M2 is 1/200 or less of the parent compound indicating a negligible effect on pharmacodynamics taking into account the maximum recommended landiolol dose and infusion duration.
+Landiolol is metabolized via hydrolysis of the ester moiety.
+In vitro and in vivo data suggest that landiolol is mainly metabolized in the plasma by pseudocholinesterases and carboxylesterases.
+Hydrolysis releases a ketal (the alcoholic component) that is further cleaved to yield glycerol and acetone, and the carboxylic acid component (metabolite M1), which subsequently undergoes β-oxidation to form metabolite M2 (a substituted benzoic acid).
+The β-1-adrenoreceptor blocking activity of landiolol metabolites M1 and M2 is 1/200 or less of the parent compound indicating a negligible effect on pharmacodynamics considering the maximum recommended landiolol dose and infusion duration.

-Neither landiolol nor the metabolites M1 and M2 showed inhibitory effects on the metabolic activity of different cytochrome P450 molecular species (CYP1A2, 2C9, 2C19, 2D6 and 3A4) in vitro.
+Neither landiolol nor its metabolites M1 and M2 showed inhibitory effects on the metabolic activity of different cytochrome P450 molecular species (CYP1A2, 2C9, 2C19, 2D6 and 3A4) in vitro.
 The cytochrome P450 content was not affected in rats after repeated intravenous administration of landiolol.
-There are no data on a potential effect of landiolol or its metabolites on CYP P450 induction or time dependent inhibition available.
+There is no data on a potential effect of landiolol or its metabolites on CYP450 induction or time dependent inhibition available.